desihub/desidatamodel/doc/DESI_TARGET/TARG_DIR/gaiadr2/VERSION/targets/PHASE/RESOLVE/BACKUP/PHASEtargets-BACKUP-hp-HP.rst

 SUBPRIORITY, OBSCONDITIONS, PRIORITY_INIT, NUMOBS_INIT, PHOTSYS, TARGETID,
 DESI_TARGET, BGS_TARGET, MWS_TARGET, SCND_TARGET and HPXPIXEL are created by target selection;
-the rest are passed through from the original `LS`_ tractor or sweep files.
+the rest are passed through from the original Gaia files.

-See https://www.legacysurvey.org for more details about columns in the data model.
+As the BACKUP files are derived solely using Gaia, quantities from the `Legacy Surveys`_ that aren't also in Gaia will be populated with meaningless values.